 Note that G visas are meant only for foreigners whose travel to the U.S. is pursuant to official government duties.

 Generally, visa applicants are required to participate in a visa interview with the U.S. embassy or consulate.
 However, G-1 through G-4 visa applicants are typically exempt from this obligation.
-But keep in mind that the consular officer has discretion to request an interview.
+But keep in mind that the consular officer has the discretion to request an interview.

 The required documentation for Nevada G-visa applications include: